ApS Company Registration in Denmark

 A private limited liability company (ApS) is subject to the standard corporate income tax rate of 22%.
 However, companies operating in certain sectors, such as the gas and oil industry, are subject to a slightly higher tax rate of 25%.

-In Denmark, the standard VAT rate is 25%.
-Private limited liability companies providing education, insurance, financial services, and passenger transport services are exempt from this tax.
+The standard VAT rate is 25%.
+Private limited companies in Denmark providing education, insurance, financial services, and passenger transport services are exempt from this tax.
 A VAT registration threshold of 50,000 DKK is applicable.
 The VAT return and payment are due monthly for companies with an annual turnover exceeding 50 million DKK.
 For those with a turnover between 5 and 50 million DKK, the VAT return and payment are due quarterly.
 If the turnover is below 5 million DKK, the payment and return are required twice a year.
 It is not mandatory for EU companies to have a fiscal VAT representation in Denmark but it is worth considering.
 Taking advantage of such a service can greatly streamline the management of any VAT formalities.

 How to register an ApS company in Denmark?